Slow Ways

 Slow Ways is a website launched in 2021 which enables users to plot a route between two settlements in the United Kingdom.
 The routes are not intended to be the fastest route possible, but rather encourage walkers to rediscover unused footpaths and engage in more leisurely walks.

 Features

 Slow Ways routes are mapped on the Ordnance Survey maps platform and made available for free on the Slow Ways website.
 Users can plot a route between two settlements, or chain multiple settlements into a larger route.
 Routes are named by combining the first three letters of the origin and destination, such as Salwin for the route between Salisbury and Winchester.

-Routes on the website are generally as easy as possible to navigate, avoiding points of interest and difficult terrain.
+Routes on the website are generally designed to be as easy as possible to navigate, avoiding difficult terrain and diversions to points of interest.
 They are usually less than 20km in length, and where possible pass through villages on a regular basis.
 Routes display various accessibility features, such as their suitability for wheelchair users.